Welcome to the Library

 We are here to help you with learning how to be critical thinkers in understanding what sort of information you need for your research projects and how to find, evaluate, and cite that information.
 Thinking christianly means more than just reading the Bible, it is integrating all sorts of knowledge into a comprehensive and cohesive understanding of God’s story in the world.

 The library on campus at Eternity comprises over 12,000 print resources.
 The print resources weigh heavily in Bible, Doctrinal Theology, and Practical Theology.
 You can search the catalog by title, author or subject fields.
-If you need assistance with your search please reach out to your Eternity Librarian.
+If you need assistance with your search please submit a research inquiry.

 Your librarian will be in contact with you about this file upload.
 The file will be uploaded to the resource page for the book in populi.